mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 To conclude, the final playbook has to be run with the command `ansible-playbook all_playbooks.yaml`.
-This will 5 playbooks in total which will take some time:
+This will run 5 playbooks in total, which will take some time:

 - `add_ca.yaml`: This will install a certificate module and update said module with our abstract CA certificate.

-- `nfs.yaml`: This will setup a nfs server in the *File Server*, export a "mountable" directory for the *Backup Servers*.
-It will also create *symlinks* from this "mountable" directory to */var/repo/fileserver/ and to */var/repo/backupserver*, in the *File Server* and *Backup Servers respectively.
+- `nfs.yaml`: This will setup a nfs server in the *Files Server*, export a "mountable" directory for the *Backup Servers*.
+It will also create *symlinks* from this "mountable" directory to */var/repo/fileserver/ and to */var/repo/backupserver*, in the *Files Server* and *Backup Servers respectively.
 This will fail if the *sharedfiles* link exists so make sure to delete it in all three servers before running.
 If it is forgotten then remove the *sharedfiles* and rerun the play *all_plpaybooks.yaml*.